qwertz19281/mosium/README.md

 Tips to cut memory usage

-- Use -s whenever possible
+- Use `-s` whenever possible
-- As last resort --no_lab_cache can be used. will negatively affecto performance
+- As last resort `--no_lab_cache` can be used. will negatively affect performance

 ## TODO